Impact Training

 It is an organized set of processes, procedures, and tools that work together to accomplish specific business objectives.
 It defines how tasks are performed, who is responsible for what, and how information flows through a business to achieve consistent results.

-This definition might lull you into believing that sound systems exist in most businesses If it did…sorry.
+This definition might lull you into believing that sound systems exist in most businesses.
+If it did…sorry.

 Meaningful systems are the foundation of a well-run business.

-But equally, they are the clearest signal that as a leader, you value the work that your employees do and are willing to provide the systems through which they help you to achieve the business goals.
+But equally, they are the clearest signal that as a successful leader, you value the work that your employees do and are willing to provide the systems through which they help you to achieve the business goals.

 Attempting to operate without meaningful systems will ensure that you preside over a system of chaos, populated by employees who are neither engaged nor motivated.

-Box #2 – Show employees that you genuinely care about them
+5 Strategies to show employees that you genuinely care about them

 Showing employees that you genuinely care about them should really begin by caring about them as human beings.